 We develop noninvasive diagnostics to detect early-stage lung cancer and other diseases of the lung using flow cytometry and automated analysis developed by machine learning, a form of artificial intelligence ("AI").
-One of our diagnostic tests analyzes cell populations, including cancer and cancer-related cells, that are indicative of a specific diseased state.
+Our diagnostic tests, including our commercial test CyPath[®] Lung and those tests in our pipeline for development, analyzes cell populations that are indicative of a specific diseased state.